jailjones/katacoda-scenarios/session-02-core-concepts/step1.md

+## What happens when you create a Deployment?

 Kubernetes and kubectl offer a simple mechanism to roll back changes to resources such as Deployments, StatefulSets and DaemonSets.

 But before talking about rollbacks, you should learn an important detail about Deployments.